We will diagnose the double Pixel problem and show you how to fix it. We will also cover Internal traffic and its exclusion.

 5. Click on the "Create" button

-6. Create a Rule Name, change IP address match type to "IP address equals", find out your IP address by clicking "What's my IP address?" and add it to IP address Value
+6. Create a Rule Name, change the IP address match type to "IP address equals", find out your IP address by clicking "What's my IP address?" and add it to IP address Value

 7. You can add more IP addresses by clicking "Add condition" (for more information please check Google Documentation).
 Then click "Create" and voilà!